 Blackouts, though rare, can be one of the more serious side effects of Halcion use.
 Therefore, this should prompt the user to consider stop taking the drug.
 Some users will report doing different things while under the influence.
 For example, they were driving, making phone calls and others.
 Then, they will not remember anything the following morning.

 Halcion can pass into the breast milk.
 Therefore, it may cause serious birth defects during pregnancy.
 They consider the drug dependency-forming and has a high potential for abuse.
 As a result, physicians usually don’t prescribe it for long term use.

 Withdrawal is a biological phenomenon that occurs with any form of substance dependence.
-You can recognize when one suffers from Halcion withdrawal.
+Suffering from Halcion withdrawal is recognizable.
 The user might not take the drug at the right time.
 As a result, it can serve as a red flag.
 Also, it should prompt the user to reassess their relationship with the substance.

-Consuming alcohol while on Halcion exacerbates the effects of the drug.
+Alcohol consumption while on Halcion exacerbates the effects of the drug.
 This is why physicians recommend not to combine alcohol and Halcion.
-Of course, you can at least cut down on alcohol consumption while taking the drug.
+Alcohol consumption may be cut down at least while taking the drug.
 Habitual use of alcohol with Halcion is a sign of abuse.

 Symptoms of Halcion withdrawal include:

 - Loss of motor skills and hand-eye coordination